Melanie Díaz: Personal life

 Melanie Díaz was born on May 7, 1996, to Bladimir Díaz and Marangely González and is the eldest of four sisters who also are table tennis athletes, Fabiola, Gabriela and Adriana.
 Her paternal grandmother established and developed table tennis as a major sport in the mountainous municipality of Utuado, where her family grew up.
 Compared to other players at her level, she's trained and coached by her own father.
 Melanie is also cousin to table tennis player Brian Afanador from her mother's side.
 She is a supporter and advocate of the animal rights movement and practices veganism.

 Career

 International rise

-Melanie Díaz irrupted onto the international arena by winning silver in the women's doubles alongside her sister Adriana during the 2014 Central American and Caribbean Games.
+Melanie Díaz erupted onto the international arena by winning silver in the women's doubles alongside her sister Adriana during the 2014 Central American and Caribbean Games.
 In 2015, she won her first Pan American bronze medal in the women's team competition alongside Adriana Díaz and teammate, Carelyn Cordero at the 2015 Pan American Games.

 At the 2018 Central American and Caribbean Games Melanie Díaz scored two gold medals.
 The first gold came from competing with Adriana in the women's doubles.
 The second came from playing in the female team alongside her sisters Adriana and Fabiola, and Daniely Ríos.
 She also won silver in mixed doubles playing with Daniel González.